Wondering what is Genkan? In this blog post, we’ll be discussing the myths and benefits of having Genkan.

 It is also made so that people can maintain neatness and cleanliness in the genkan area.

-Most often, when people place their shoes in the genkan, they place them with the toe area of the shoe facing towards the main door.
+Most often, when people place their shoes in the genkan, they place them with the toe area of the shoe facing toward the main door.

 This symbolizes that the shoes are to be worn while leaving the house and for outdoor purposes.
 While this is a practice, it is not a compulsion that people must follow it.